wazuh/wazuh-documentation/source/post-installation-guide/index.rst

 Post installation
 =================

-This guide describes the different post-installation configurations available.
-The installation guide contains the basics Wazuh and Elastic stack installation and minimal configurations for start working.
-If you need to configure more than one Elasticsearch node in a cluster mode, protecting the installation, to see advanced settings, here you will find this information.
+This guide describes the different available post-installation configurations.
+The installation guide contains instructions for a basic installation of Wazuh and Elastic Stack and simple configurations to get the solution up an running.
+Here you will find information on how to configure multiple Elasticsearch nodes in cluster mode, how to protect the installations, how to tuning your Elasticsearch installation, etc.

 .. topic:: Contents